 Dont: Warning trouble connecting

-Use ‘we’re' instead of ‘you’re' to avoid blaming users for issues they may be facing with the products.
+Use ‘we’re' instead of ‘you’re' to avoid blaming people for issues they may be facing with the products.

 Call to action (CTA)